 Buying a car with pre-existing damage can be a headache when it comes to insurance.
 A lot of insurance companies are wary of insuring cars with pre-existing damage because they view it as a higher risk policy, and they don’t want to end up paying for prior damages.
 Fraud schemes have made insurance companies much more cautious about the vehicles they insure, and this could make it harder for you to find coverage.

 It is possible to get insurance coverage for a car with pre-existing damage, but there are some things you need to know first.
 We’ll walk you through the steps to getting coverage and what you need to look out for.
-In this article, Part 1 notes that pre-existing damage is major damage, Part 2 explains that insurance companies are wary of fraud, Part 3 advises paying for the repairs yourself, Part 4 recommends you consider liability insurance, and Part 5 suggests shopping around.

-Part 1 of 5: Pre-existing damage is major, not minor
+Pre-existing damage is major, not minor

-It’s important to note that minor scratches and dings don’t qualify as pre-existing damage, at least not the type that insurance companies are concerned with.
+It’s important to note that minor scratches and dents don’t qualify as pre-existing damage, at least not the type that insurance companies are concerned with.
 Pre-existing damage includes bigger dents and scratches, and damage to the structural or safety elements of a car.
 Think major like cracked windshield or collapsed bumper, not little things like door dings or chipped paint.

-Part 2 of 5: Insurance companies won’t cover pre-existing damage for fear of fraud
+Insurance companies won’t cover pre-existing damage for fear of fraud

 Insurance companies are looking out for situations where fraud might occur.
 Customers might purchase a car with major damage, get insurance coverage, and then fake an accident to get the damage paid for by their insurance.
 Some people exploit insurance companies as part of a scheme to get cash in hand quickly.
 Insurance fraud has been driving up prices for honest customers and it has led companies to act more cautiously.

-Part 3 of 5: The easiest solution is to fix the damage out of pocket
+The easiest solution is to fix the damage out of pocket

 It might seem obvious, but your best bet is to pay to fix the pre-existing damage before purchasing insurance.
 Insurance companies won’t cover the pre-existing damage anyway, and you’ll save money down the road by paying lower rates for standard car insurance.